matteo14c/HaploCoV/docs/source/haplocov.rst

 2. Thailand_custom.rep;
 3. world_custom.rep.

-Each execution of HaploCoV usually generates several temporary/indermediate files.
-Normally you will not need to read/process/use these files, however for your convenience, all the intermediate files will be in be saved in a distinct folder.
+Each execution of HaploCoV usually generates several temporary/intermediate files.
+Normally you will not need to read/process/use these files, however for your convenience, all the intermediate files will be saved in a distinct folder.

-The same conventions applied for naming the main output files is used also to give names to the  intermediate folders.
+The same conventions applied for naming the main output files are used also to give names to the  intermediate folders.
-In the example outlined above, indermediate files will be saved in 3 different folders, called:
+In the example outlined above, intermediate files will be saved in 3 different folders, called:

 1. Italy_areas_list.txt_results;
 2. Thailand_custom_results;